1918 Christmas crisis: Consequences

 As a direct result of the confrontation, which was seen as a political defeat for Ebert, Wels had to resign his post as commander of the city's forces (Stadtkommandant).
 The division had to leave the Palace and the Marstall but was not dissolved.
 Their demands for pay had to be satisfied and the reduction in size was postponed.

 A more important consequence of this event, which the Spartacist leader Karl Liebknecht called "Eberts Blutweihnacht" ("Ebert's Bloody Christmas"), was that the USPD members left the Rat der Volksbeauftragten on 29 December.
 The next day, SPD members Gustav Noske and Rudolf Wissell took their place.
 That same day, the Spartacists severed their remaining links with the USPD and set themselves up as the new Kommunistische Partei (KPD).
 They were joined by some USPD members from Hamburg and Bremen.
 Thus the more radical elements had been pushed out of the revolutionary government.
-Rather than working inside it alongside the "Majority" SPD members, the USPD now joined the Spartacists in opposition to the SPD.
-None of those who had really wanted the revolution were still in power.
+Rather than working inside it alongside the "Majority" SPD members, the USPD now joined the Spartacists in opposition to the SPD, leaving none of those who wanted a social revolution still in power.
 Moreover, the radical left was deeply divided and there was no sign of a Lenin-type leader emerging.

 However, when the fallen members of the Volksmarinedivision were buried in Friedrichshain thousands of embittered people attended the funeral.
 They carried placards saying: "Als Matrosenmörder klagen wir an: Ebert, Landsberg und Scheidemann" (Charged as murderers of sailors: Ebert, Landsberg and Scheidemann) and shouted "Down with the traitors!".
 This foreshadowed the events of January 1919.
 When Emil Eichhorn refused to accept his dismissal as president of the Berlin police—resulting not least from his support for the revolting sailors—the people took to the streets en masse in his support.
 This would lead to what has become known as the Spartakusaufstand or Spartakuswoche, but is more accurately referred to as the Januaraufstand ("January Uprising"), since it was mostly an attempt by the revolutionary workers of Berlin to repeat their feat of 9 November and to regain what they had won then and subsequently half lost.

 The renewed failure of regular troops—after the disintegration of the forces assembled in Berlin for the planned restoration of order on 10 to 15 December—also gave support to those within the military who argued in favour of increased reliance on hard-core volunteer troops.
 Since the middle of November, the OHL had supported the creation by some officers of so-called Freikorps, voluntary units of soldiers who were mostly nationalistic, monarchistic and anti-revolution, even while the demobilisation of the regular (conscripted) army was ongoing.
 As a result of the Weihnachtskämpfe, the government—in particular Noske—now joined the OHL in these efforts.
 These new military forces were intended both to secure the eastern border (e.g. in Posen) and protect the newly formed Baltic states against the Red Army, but also to restore law and order within the Reich.